WWE Rumors: WWE Gives Final Word On CM Punk Returning, Former Champ Cuts Off WWE Friends

 It seems as if every single day there is a new rumor or piece of “news” regarding CM Punk returning to the world of professional wrestling.
 There is a lot of evidence pointing toward the end of his career as an MMA fighter, but is pro wrestling in his future once again?
 While it has been reported that All Elite Wrestling has sent offers to Punk, it appears as if the final word on a possible WWE return has now been issued.

 Many have wondered if Punk would sign with AEW since the money is there and they’d certainly love the star power he brings.
-The Inquisitr reported last month that Punk states he received an offer from AEW, but it didn’t come in a very professional manner as they delivered it via text.
+The Inquisitr reported last month that Punk stated he received an offer from AEW, but it didn’t come in a very professional manner as they delivered it via text.

 Punk is scheduled to appear at Starrcast III later this month, but they still insist they’re not directly affiliated with AEW.